neuropsychology/ComplexSpan/README.md

 source("https://github.com/neuropsychology/ComplexSpan/blob/master/statistics/preprocessing.R")
 source("https://github.com/neuropsychology/ComplexSpan/blob/master/statistics/processing.R")
 ```
-Set Path in R
-- First, set your working directory to source file location (Session > Set Working Directory > To Source File Location)
+Then, set your working directory to the source file location (Session > Set Working Directory > To Source File Location).
-- Create a folder in your working directory called "data" and create the path for your output csv file (E.g. path_to_csv <- "./data/pilot_1.csv")
+Create a folder in your working directory called "data" and create the path for your output csv file (E.g. path_to_csv <- "./data/pilot_1.csv").
-- This will allow you to use the functions created to preprocess the datafile.
+This will allow you to use the functions created to preprocess the datafile.
 You can then simply run:

 ```r
 preprocess_WM(path_to_csv)